QuestPDF/QuestPDF-Documentation/docs/api-reference/height.md

 ```

 ::: danger
 Please be careful.
-This component may try to enforce size constraints that are impossible to meet when:
+This component may try to enforce size constraints that are impossible to meet, e.g. when:
-- requires more space than is available,
+- the container requires more space than is available, or
-- tries to squeeze its child in less space than necessary.
+- when it tries to squeeze its child into less space than possible.

-Such scenarios end up with the layout exception.
+Such scenarios result in a layout exception.
 :::